testsigmahq/testsigma-docs/src/pages/docs/reports/runs/rerun.md

 ---
 title: "Rerun from test results in Testsigma"
-metadesc: "How to rerun test cases from test run results in Testsigma."
+meta_desc: "How to rerun test cases from test run results in Testsigma."
 order: 13.22
 page_id: "Rerun from test results in Testsigma"
 warning: false